Deuchars' Home Page

 section, below, as the walk progresses.

-The principal route is shown in blue with alternative sections shown in
+The principal route is shown in blue with alternative routes shown in

 I was unaware of this ancient pathway until I saw a program on tv, featuring Tony Robinson walking Britain's ancient tracks.
 The route is unusual because, as he presented it, the south end was a short distance from my home and terminated at the north end at Mam Tor, in the Derbyshire Peak District some 60 miles away.